kevin-fang/Arvados-Blood-Types-and-Ethnicity/BoogieTranslator/README.md

 ### How to run

-To convert a gff file into a BOOGIE file, either navigate to fullcode or fullcodefromgz (if you want to translate directly from .gz to BOOGIE for space reasons) and run:
+To convert a gff file into a BOOGIE file, either navigate to `fullcode\`

+To directly convert a gzipped gff file to BOOGIE, navigate to  `fullcodefromgz\`

+Run the following command:

 `java BOOGIEFormat (gz/gff filename) > (desired output filename)`